-On the portfolio level, SGPWM assesses the percentage of independent members on the Board of Directors present on the portfolio.
-The independence of the Board of Directors is fundamental to

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. harmonize the interests of management and investors.
+On the portfolio level, SG IS (Europe) assesses the percentage of independent members on the Board of Directors present on the portfolio.
+The independence of the Board of Directors is fundamental to harmonize the interests of management and investors.
 This indicator is calculated on weighted average basis.

-And finally, SGPWM has implemented a stewardship policy, that includes engagement and proxy voting policy.
-The objective of SGPWM is to establish a regular and continuous dialogue with companies in order to encourage them to improve their so-called Corporate and Environmental Responsibility practices including good governance practices.
+And finally, SG IS (Europe) has implemented a stewardship policy, that includes engagement and proxy voting policy.
+The objective of SG IS (Europe) is to establish a regular and continuous dialogue with companies in order to encourage them to improve their so-called Corporate and Environmental Responsibility practices including good governance practices.